RamyRxr/WebDev-Portfolio/README.md

 - 🌟 Mouse-reactive glowing borders on cards
 - ⏱️ Timeline animations that respond to scroll position
 - 🔄 Optimized infinite marquee with no visible breaks
+- 💫 Floating 3D models with realistic physics
+- 🌓 Environment lighting and shadows for 3D elements

 ## 🛠️ Tech Stack